Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </preferences>

-The following optional attributes can be used to customize the image size further:
+The following optional attributes can be used to futher customize the image size:

-• unit: Defines the unit used for the provided numerical value, possible settings are M for megabytes and G for gigabytes.
-The default unit are megabytes.
+• unit: Defines the unit used for the provided numerical value, possible values are M for megabytes and G for gigabytes.
+The default unit is megabytes.

-• additive: boolean value that determines whether the provided value will be added to the current image’s size (additive="true") or whether it is the total size (additive="false").
-The default is false.
+• additive: Boolean value that determines whether the provided value is added to the current image size (additive="true") or whether it is the total size (additive="false").
+The default value is false.

-• unpartitioned: Specifies the image space in the image that will not be partitioned.
-This value uses the same unit as defined in the attribute unit or the default.
+• unpartitioned: Specifies the image space in the image that is not partitioned.
+The attribute uses either the same unit as defined in the attribute unit or the default value.

 10.2.3 Customizing the Virtual Machine

-The machine child element of type can be used to customize the virtual machine configuration which is used when the image is run, like the number of CPUs or the connected network interfaces.
+The machine child element of type can be used to customize the virtual machine configuration, including the number of CPUs and the connected network interfaces.

 The following attributes are supported by the machine element:

-• HWversion: The virtual machine’s hardware version (vmdk and ova formats only), see https://kb.vmware.com/s/article/1003746 for further details which value to choose.
+• HWversion: The virtual machine’s hardware version (vmdk and ova formats only), refer https://kb.vmware.com/s/article/1003746 for further information on which value to choose.

-• xen_loader: the Xen target loader which is expected to load this guest, supported values are: hvmloader, pygrub and pvgrub.
+• xen_loader: the Xen target loader which is expected to load the guest.
+Valid values are: hvmloader, pygrub and pvgrub.

 • min_memory: The virtual machine’s minimum memory in MB (ova format only).